TovaGit/ChineseAuction/README.md

   - View buyer details.
 - **Raffle Process**:
   - Admin can perform a raffle on each gift from the list of buyers.
-  - Generate a report detailing the winner of each gift.
+  - Generated a report detailing the winner of each gift.
-  - Generate a report of total income from the raffle.
+  - Generated a report of total income from the raffle.
-  - **Challenge**: Send an email to the raffle winner.
+  - **Challenge**: Sended an email to the raffle winner.

 ## Customer User